stonepros/stone/doc/releases/octopus.rst

 * Added `HashiCorp Vault Integration`_ for SSE-KMS.
 * Added Keystone token cache for S3 requests.

-CephFS distributed file system
+StoneFS distributed file system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Inline data support in CephFS has been deprecated and will likely be
+* Inline data support in StoneFS has been deprecated and will likely be
   removed in a future release.
 * MDS daemons can now be assigned to manage a particular file system via the
   new ``mds_join_fs`` option.
 * MDS now aggressively asks idle clients to trim caps which improves stability
   when file system load changes.
-* The mgr volumes plugin has received numerous improvements to support CephFS
+* The mgr volumes plugin has received numerous improvements to support StoneFS
   via CSI, including snapshots and cloning.
-* cephfs-shell has had numerous incremental improvements and bug fixes.
+* stonefs-shell has had numerous incremental improvements and bug fixes.

 Upgrading from Mimic or Nautilus